Annual Earthquake Drill (Fall)

 - To test our BeachALERT Emergency Notification System and campus PA speaker system

 - To test all audible alarms and strobe lights on campus

-Once buildings are evacuated, occupants are to go to the designed Evacuation Rally Point (PDF) for that building or area.
+Once buildings are evacuated, occupants are to go to the designed Evacuation Assembly Areas (PDF) for that building or area.
 These locations we carefully selected with assistance from the Long Beach Fire Department.
 The location of a rally point does not dictate which exit occupants should take when evacuating.
 In an emergency situation, occupants should take the nearest exit that is clear and safe, then head to the rally point once they are outside.

 Building or Department Drills

 Any department/office or building on campus can request a small-scale drill for their employees.
 These can take several weeks to coordinate depending on the complexity of the scenario and the skills being tested.
 Please direct any inquiries to Allyson.Joy@csulb.edu.